fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 #### Real-World Considerations

 Don't forget the overhead.
 PyTorch adds 1-2 GB.
 The OS needs 5-10 GB.
 Distributed training needs 2-5 GB per GPU for communication buffers.
 Checkpointing causes temporary spikes.
 Start conservative and add 20-30% buffer to your estimates.
 Use mixed precision (FP16/BF16) to cut memory in half compared to FP32.
 Monitor with `nvidia-smi` to see actual usage.
 For inference, Int8 quantization can halve memory with minimal accuracy loss.
-And remember, activations scale linearly with batch size—if you hit OOM, reduce batch size first.
+And remember, activations scale linearly with batch size - if you hit OOM, reduce batch size first.

 **Quick Reference Table:**